WayneBlunden/CapstoneProject/README.md

     Note: You can use 'shift + Insert' to paste into GitHub

 ### 2. Needed Datafile
-The dataset US_Accidents_March23 is too large to upload to GitHub so it is not included in this repo, the unzipped file is 2.84 GB before being cleaned.
+The dataset US_Accidents_March23 is too large (2.84GB before cleaning) to upload to GitHub so it is not included in this repo.
 To run this project you will need to download the US_Accidents_March23.csv dataset.
 It can be downloaded from [kaggle.com](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).
-Download the file and save the unzipped file into the /Data/Raw directory created when cloning the repo before you begin.
+Click on the "Download" button at the top right hand corner to download the file and save the unzipped file into the /Data/Raw directory created when cloning the repo before you begin.
 The remaining datasets used in this project are generated when running 0LegalizationDataPull.py.

 ### 3. Create a virtual Environment
 To isolate this project from your computer we will be running it within a virtual environment.
 Follow the instructions below to create and activate the virtual environment.